fabiodimarco/torch-levenberg-marquardt/README.md

 ### Mnist dataset classification
 A common MNIST classification example is implemented in `examples/mnist_classification.py.py` and `examples/mnist_classification_lightning.py.py`.
 The classification is performed using a convolutional neural network with 1026 parameters.
-Both optimization methods achieve roughly the same accuracy on the training and test sets; however, Levenberg–Marquardt requires significantly fewer epochs, automatically stopping the training at epoch 8.
+Both optimization methods achieve roughly the same accuracy on the training and test sets; however, Levenberg-Marquardt requires significantly fewer epochs, automatically stopping the training at epoch 8.

 Here the results with Adam for 100 epochs and learning_rate=0.01
 ```